vollnixx/gitTools/README.md

     ./checkGitDirs

-By default the directories */usr/local* and */var/www* if you have directories in ther which you want to be checked remove/change the entries from line 8 of the script:
+By default the directories */usr/local* and */var/www* are ignored, if you have directories in there which you want to be checked remove/change the entries from line 8 of the script:

     IGNORE="/usr/local|/var/www";